One Patch to Caption Them All: A Unified Zero-Shot Captioning Framework

-\paragraph{Patch aggregation extends seamlessy to context-aware captioning.} On region-set captioning (\autoref{tab:results_consolidated}, third group), our models once again achieves state-of-the-art results, outperforming both zero-shot baselines and region-supervised models.
-Note that the region-set captioning task tends to align more closely with image-level captioning rather than strictly focusing on localized regions (see \autoref{fig:examples} and \autoref{fig:more-examples} in SM), as regions are intended to control an image-level caption\footnote{This is expected since the ground-truth captions in the COCO Entities dataset originate from the image-level annotations of COCO, as stated by \cite{cornia2019show}.}.
-Thus, global models also tend to perform well on those tasks, showing a narrower gap with respect to our new state of the art.
+\paragraph{Patch aggregation extends seamlessy to context-aware captioning.} Also in region-set captioning (\autoref{tab:results_consolidated}, 3rd group), our models achieves state-of-the-art results, outperforming both zero-shot baselines and region-supervised models.
+Region-set captioning tends to align more closely with image-level captioning rather than strictly focusing on localized regions (see \autoref{fig:examples} and \autoref{fig:more-examples} in SM), as regions are intended to control an image-level caption\footnote{This is expected since the ground-truth captions in the COCO Entities dataset originate from the image-level annotations of COCO \cite{cornia2019show}.}.
+Thus, global models also tend to perform well on those tasks, showing a narrower gap with respect to ours.
 By aggregating patch embeddings from arbitrary and possibly disjoint sets of regions, the model produces coherent and contextually rich captions that align with the collective semantics of the chosen areas.
-In contrast, whole-image methods, including ViECap and DeCap, cannot naturally incorporate regional cues, limiting their effectiveness in this setting.
+In contrast, whole-image methods cannot naturally incorporate regional cues, limiting their effectiveness in this setting.
 Importantly, our patch-based aggregation even surpasses AlphaCLIP, which relies on explicit mask supervision.